kailash-manasarovar/statement/docs/timeline/2024/june.md

         - Wesley Aguilar: a man who was clearly embarrassed about something as he could not look me in the eye.
 Had he seen the child rape porn I was in?
         - There were a few other volunteers who I did trust that I won't mention here.

 - I've since told So I don't trust her.
-I was warned about her on an [email from Trish Penny](../../content/documents/emails/trish-warning-about-So.png) on December 8th, 2024 (a significant date for me as everyone knows.)
+I was warned about her on an [email from Patricia](../../content/documents/emails/trish-warning-about-So.png) on December 8th, 2024 (a significant date for me as everyone knows.)
 - I told her I didn't trust her.
 She since changed her profile with a message to me.

 ![so profile](../../content/images/so-profile.png)